mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/datastax-graph-connector.md

 [![Screenshot that shows the DataStax API Endpoint, Database ID and Generate Token in the Astra DB overview.](media/datastax-api-endpoint.png)](media/datastax-api-endpoint.png#lightbox)

-Copy the generated applicationa token from the token details which is typically a long string starts with "AstraCS:..." and paste it in the connector setup.
+Copy the generated application token from the token details which is typically a long string starts with "AstraCS:..." and paste it in the connector setup.
 Choose **Authorize**, and use the same token to authenticate permission to crawl.

 ### 5. Roll out to a limited audience
 Deploy the connection to a limited user base if you want to validate it in Copilot and other Search surfaces before you roll it out to a broader audience.
 For more information, see [Staged rollout for connectors](staged-rollout-for-graph-connectors.md).